Start your teaching journey. Take your first step into English language teaching - travel the world or teach online from anywhere in the world.

 The CELTA course provides practical, initial training in teaching English as a foreign language.

-On a full-time, 4-week face-to-face course at NILE in Norwich, you will be taught in a group by our experienced trainers, have full use of NILE's resources and teach a real class of learners living in Norwich.
+On a 4-week face-to-face course at NILE in Norwich, you will be taught in a group by our experienced trainers, have full use of NILE's resources and teach a real class of learners living in Norwich.

 Is this course for you?